SalmonSlack/squish-plus/README.md

 - `D-Pad Left` - ✨ Set Pose Preset ✨ This button captures your character's current animation and frame, allowing you to 'freeze' yourself in that position later if you have a particular pose you want to be squished in.

-- `D-Pad Right` - ✨ Set Animation to Preset ✨ Holding this button down will freeze you in whichever animation and frame you selected earlier with the **Set Pose Preset** button, making it easier to squish yourself in a particular pose whenever you like.
+- `D-Pad Right` - ✨ Set Animation to Preset ✨ This button will freeze you in whichever animation and frame you selected earlier with the **Set Pose Preset** button, making it easier to squish yourself in a particular pose whenever you like.
 (Default pose is spread-eagle).

+-

 Feel free to use additional mods in tandem with this one!
 However, I suggest sticking to level mods (such as the pre-installed Star Road mod), or [character mods](https://mods.sm64coopdx.com/mods/categories/custom-characters.4/).
 I've only tested compatibility with a [small handful of behavior mods](#-compatible-mods).